Taiwan Battens Down For Super Typhoon Kong-rey - UrduPoint

 - 'Moving fast' -

-Kong-rey was moving at speeds of 19-20 kph and churning up waves up to five metres (16 feet) high around the shoreline, the state weather forecaster said.
+Kong-rey was moving at a speed of 20 kph and churning up waves up to five metres (16 feet) high around the shoreline, the state weather forecaster said.

+With a radius of 320 kilometres, it was on track to be the most expansive "severe typhoon" to make landfall in nearly 30 years, the forecaster said.

+In the Philippines, more than 174,000 people fled their homes as Kong-rey passed the northern island of Luzon, days after another powerful storm killed at least 145 people.

-Rain fell in Taipei as residents flocked to a market to stock up ahead of the storm.
+Rain fell in Taipei as residents flocked to a market to stock up as the storm approached.

 "When a typhoon comes, everyone cooks at home, so they will buy more," an elderly vegetable vendor surnamed Tsai told AFP.